7

 MG HS review front quarter

-The redesigned HS shares many of its visual cues with the new MG 3 hybrid supermini, including slimmer headlights and a revised front grille.
+The new HS shares many of its visual cues with the new MG 3 hybrid supermini, including slimmer headlights and a revised front grille.
+Changes at the rear introduce a new light bar and reworked bumpers.

-The MG badge moves from the centre of the grille onto the bonnet and takes a more flattened look in line with the brand's new design ethos.
+MG offers the HS with five colours: black, white, grey, silver and red.
+That famous octagonal badge moves from the centre of the grille onto the bonnet and takes on a more flattened look, in line with the brand's new design ethos.

-However, the key selling point of the PHEV is its electric range of 75 miles, which puts rivals including the Kuga, Tucson and Kia Niro to shame because all offer fewer than 45 miles.
+However, the key selling point of the PHEV is its electric range of 75 miles, which puts rivals including the Kuga, Tucson and Kia Niro to shame, because all offer fewer than 45 miles.

 INTERIOR